alexstyl/alexstyl.github.io/_pages/about.md

 author_profile: true
 ---

-Alex Styl (short for Alexandros Stylianidis) is a Software Craftsman based in London, UK.
+Alex Styl (short for Alexandros Stylianidis) is a Product Designer based in London, UK.
 Currently, a proud member of the awesome [Novoda](https://www.novoda.com) team.

 I have a great interest in human-computer interactions and how we can create interactions that enhance our everyday lives.
 In 2014, I studied how people use technology and researched new ways of improving it in the [University of Birmingham](http://www.birmingham.ac.uk/index.aspx), where I graduated with a MSc in Human-Computer Interactions.